ezpaarse-project/ezpaarse/doc/start/install.md

 make
 ```
 ### Video Demonstration ###
-This [screencast](https://www.youtube.com/watch?v=W77vPsgC1A8) demonstrates the previous instructions
+This [screencast](https://www.youtube.com/watch?v=W77vPsgC1A8) demonstrates the previous instructions.

 ## Development version ##
-If you wish to install the development version, enter:
+If you wish to install the development version, open a console and enter:
 ```console
 git clone https://github.com/ezpaarse-project/ezpaarse.git
 cd ezpaarse